qferre/warshard/doc/rules.md

 ## Special rules and events

 Some events may happen.
-Most common one is to bring reinforcements on certain hexes at a certain turn.
-In the code, I think only reinforcements will be implemented ?
-TODO ensure they are implemented.
+Most common one is to bring reinforcements on certain hexes at a certain turn (this is the only type of even implemented in code currently)

 Special rules depend on scenario.
 Not implemented in code, but could be used in a paper version, or you can enforce them yourself using the debug functions ("force_*")